mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/annotate1.png
    :width: 7cm

+The annotation is positioned with respect to the node using the anchor attribute.
+This can be north, north east, east, south east, south, south west, west, and north west.

 Schematics can be annotated using additional tikz commands in the netlist.
 These are delimited by a line starting with two semicolons,